Airport lounge reviews, flight reviews and travel inspiration

 Pros and cons

-Final verdict, is the Upper Deck Lounge Glasgow Airport worth it?
+Upper Deck Lounge vs Lomond Lounge Glasgow Airport

 The Upper Deck Lounge Glasgow Airport does the job, and the views/natural light really do improve this lounge.
 It provides space to work, acceptable drinks, and enough food to get by.
 However, it feels more like a waiting area with catering than a true premium experience.